 Through a number of local musicians with whom he had worked over the years, Chadzilla was introduced to singer Kate Eaton and together they formed the Wilderness service at St. John’s Cathedral in Denver.
 He is now co-music director for the weekly service and is also blessed to perform weekly for the Nishma service at St. Paul’s Episcopal Church in Lakewood.
 As Kate created the organization Mishkhah to bring a new style of worship service, Chadzilla joined her on tours to Austin, Buffalo NY, Cincinnati OH, Pittsburg PA, Honolulu HI and in 2012 played the Trinity Cathedral in Havana Cuba.
 In 2015 he produced, arranged and performed on her album “King Of Love.”
 Kate and Chadzilla have hired an all-star group of musicians throughout the years including Jesse Manno, Ryan McCarthy, Beth Quist, Bob Rebholz, Dan Geisler, James Hoskins, Mike Fitz-Maurice, Lia Davis, Kailin Yong, Charles Mertens and Brian Mullins.

-In recent years, he has performed and toured with Eddie Turner and the Trouble Twins, EEF, the Chance Trio featuring bassist Kim Stone, the Dank All Stars, Broken Tongues, Jumpin’ Jazz Kidz, Eddie Roberts of the New Mastersounds, True Blue Band, Sympathy For The Devil (Rolling Stones Tribute), Faceman, Black Roof Country (Cream tribute), Scott Lane and Jonathon Meadows of The Congress, Robby Peoples, Kim Dawson and the Ben Marshall Band.
+In recent years, he has performed and toured with Eddie Turner and the Trouble Twins, EEF, the Chance Trio featuring bassist Kim Stone, the Dank All Stars, Broken Tongues, Jumpin’ Jazz Kidz, Eddie Roberts of the New Mastersounds, True Blue Band, Sympathy For The Devil (Rolling Stones Tribute), Faceman, Black Roof Country (Cream tribute), Scott Lane and Jonathon Meadows of The Congress, Robby Peoples, Kim Dawson, the Ben Marshall Band and most recently The Williams Brothers and Dave Tamkin.

 Whew, what a large cornucopia that is!